Regulatory actions for Dec. 20, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Perfuze, Vivos.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Genentech, GSK, Huidagene, Inmune, Krystal, Mabwell, Merck & Co., Ocugen, Outlook.

 Briefs